j0rpi/SmurfRP-Source/README.md

 I don't care.

 # What is SmurfRP?
 It was the biggest Garry's Mod server in Scandinavia from 2013-2014.
-A large user database required ease of access.
-SmurfRP Remote Admin Tool was created.